jb-ds2020/data-engineering-zoomcamp-2023-homework/week_2/README.md

 The goal of this homework is to familiarise users with workflow orchestration and observation.

+All code has been developed in the following repo: https://github.com/jb-ds2020/prefect-code.git

 ## Question 1.
 Load January 2020 data